How to Choose the Right Air Conditioning Unit

 Disadvantages of a Window Air Conditioner

 The immediate and surrounding area will feel the consequences of the cooling earlier.
-At the same time, outlying regions will take more hours to the condition since the unit will not possess a duct system with ports to each room.
+At the same time, outlying regions will take more hours to condition since the unit will not possess a duct system with ports to each room.

-For a 2,400 square foot place, at least two 18,000 BTU units (18,000 BTUs cover up to 1,000 feet) are sufficient, or one 28,000 BTU unit, which covers 2,200 square feet plus an added 10,000 BTU unit to cover the remaining 450 square feet.
+For a 2,400 square foot place, at least two 18,000 BTU units (18,000 BTUs cover up to 1,000 feet) are sufficient, or one 28,000 BTU unit covers 2,200 square feet plus an added 10,000 BTU unit to cover the remaining 450 square feet.

 Keep your AC unit running at 100%!